jordiwave/CodeBlocks_Unofficial_Testing/src/plugins/clangd_client/documentation-install/Windows-Plugin-Install-Readme.txt

 1) Open the Plugin manager via the Code::Blocks "MainMenu=>Plugins=>Manage plugins..." menu
 2) In the Manage Plugin dialog do the following:
     a) Press the "Install new" button on the left
-    b) Specifiy the plugin "clangd_client.zip" that you downloaded
+    b) Specify the plugin "clangd_client.cbplugin"
     c) Once then plugin has installed you need to restart Code::Blocks for the Code::Blocks to work correctly with the plugin otherwise you may experience a crash when trying to configure the plugin.

 Manually Install Clangd-Client Plugin
 -------------------------------------
+1) Make sure Code::Blocks is not running.
-1) Navigate to the downloaded file (clangd_client.zip) and unzip it to a temporary folder.
+2) Navigate to the directory where the downloaded file "clangd_client.cbplugin" is and unzip it to a temporary folder.
 DO NOT UNZIP in the same directory!!!
-2) Copy the unziped clangd_client.zip file to the Code::Blocks ...\share\CodeBlocks folder.
+3) Copy the unziped "clangd_client.zip" file to the Code::Blocks ...\share\CodeBlocks folder.
-3) Copy the unziped clangd_client.dll file to the Code::Blocks ...\share\Codeblocks\plugins folder
+4) Copy the unziped "clangd_client.dll" file to the Code::Blocks ...\share\Codeblocks\plugins folder
-4) Restart Code::Blocks.
+5) Start Code::Blocks.

 Remove Clangd-Client Plugin via the Plugin Manager
 --------------------------------------------------
-1) Close any openned project or workspace's otherwise you may encounter a crash.
+1) Close any opened project or workspace's otherwise you may encounter a crash.
 2) Open the Plugin manager via the Code::Blocks "MainMenu=>Plugins=>Manage plugins..." menu
 3) In the Manage Plugin dialog do the following:
     a) In the plugin list select the "Clangd_Client" row